DBanelas/aperol/README.md

  - `optimizer/`: Contains the source code of the optimization algorithms along with the main class (StandaloneRunner).
  - `core/`: Contains some core functionality used by the optimizer (graphs, operators, etc).
  - `workflows/`: Contains the workflow files used in the experiments in two formats: ifogsim and optimizer.'
- - `networks/`: Contains the network configurations (7, 15, 31, 127, 1023, 2047) used in the experiments.
+ - `networks/`: Contains the network configurations (7, 15, 31, 127, 1023, 2047) used in the experiments for
-Each configuration contains the network graph, the pair hops and the pair latencies between every pair of devices, along with the dictionary files for each workflow, that dictate which operators can be executed on each device.
+both heterogeneous and homogeneous scenarios.
+Each configuration contains the network graph and the pair latencies between every pair of devices.
  - `models/`: XGBoost models used in the homogeneous experiments.
 Each network, workflow combination has a model.
  - `distributions/`: Parameters of the distribution that characterize the cost of each plan for each network, workflow combination.